 Through every period of history, we have seen enormous challenges and exciting opportunities.
 The GPS schools remain as committed today as they have always been to preparing students for the challenges and adventures that await them when they leave school, whatever they may be.

-The Centenary year of 2018 is an extraordinary time to be alive.
-There is both much to be learnt and much to be done.
+More than one hundred years since the foundation of the GPS, there is still much to be learnt and much to be done.
 The GPS continues to promote the power of opportunity, the pursuit of excellence, teamwork, service and leadership.
 These qualities are brought to life through outstanding coaches, teachers and members of the wider GPS community who are equipped with the skills and experience to nurture and inspire our young people.

-This Centenary presents a great opportunity to reflect on what being part of the GPS means to each school community and each generation, and to celebrate so many outstanding students who have grown into remarkable people.
-It also provides a chance to celebrate the the GPS spirit of fellowship and the bonds that are formed that go well beyond the school gates, and often last a lifetime.
+It is important to take time to reflect on what being part of the GPS means to each school community and each generation, and to celebrate so many outstanding students who have grown into remarkable people.
+It also important to celebrate the the GPS spirit of fellowship and the bonds that are formed that go well beyond the school gates, and often last a lifetime.

 There is enough GPS history to fill many books, and fascinating books have been written about the GPS and its member schools.
 In the preface to his book, The Queensland Great Public Schools, T Max Hawkins sums up the purpose of GPS schools.
 “To me the important factor in a GPS school is the aim not so much at tremendous scholastic achievements or fine sporting prowess, but to fit youth to take a proper place in society in adult life.
 Educators should be seeking the overall good qualities of a student, not merely looking for brilliance, intelligence and ambition.
 Leadership, integrity and co-operation are some of the most valuable factors which should be brought out”.